fjp/fjp.github.io/_pages/design-patterns/design-patterns.md

 Terms:
 1. Inversion of Control (IoC): the actual process of creating abstractions and getting them to replace dependencies.
 2. Dependency Injection: use of software frameworks ([boost di](https://boost-experimental.github.io/di/)) to ensure that a component's dependencies are satisfied.
+These dependencies don't have to be concrete types but can be interfaces or supertypes.
+These can be substitute with the subtypes as they are configured in the inversion of control container.
+The Inversion of Control Container manages the dependency injection.
+Injection means that the Inversion of Control Container initializes dependencies of a particular class by passing them as constructor parameters.

 ## Further Design Principles